 - a.
 "Action: means this proceeding, court file number CI 05-01-43585 (Winnipeg Centre); - b.
-"Agreement" means the Settlement Agreement entered into by the parties on May 10th, 2006, with schedules, which is a part of the record of this Court; - c.
+"Agreement" means the Settlement Agreement entered into by the parties on May 10th, 2006, with schedules, which is a part of the record of this Court;

+c.
 "Approval Date" means the date the last court issues its approval order;

-- d.
-"Approval Orders" means the judgment of orders of the Courts certifying the Class Actions and approving the Agreement as fair, reasonable and in the best interests of the Class Members for the purposes of settlement of the Class Actions pursuant to the applicable class proceedings legislation or the common law; - e.
-"Canada" means the Defendant, the Government of Canada, as represented in this proceeding by the Attorney General of Canada; - f.
-"Class" or "Class Members" means: - i. each and every person - (1) who, at anytime prior to December 31, 1997, resided at an Indian Residential School in Canada; or - (2) who is a parent, child, or sibling, or spouse of a person who, at anytime prior to December 31, 1997, resided at an Indian Residential School in Canada, and,
+e.
+"Canada" means the Defendant, the Government of Canada, as represented in this proceeding by the Attorney General of Canada;

+- "Class" or "Class Members" means: - i. each and every person - (1) who, at anytime prior to December 31, 1997, resided at an Indian Residential School in Canada; or - (2) who is a parent, child, or sibling, or spouse of a person who, at anytime prior to December 31, 1997, resided at an Indian Residential School in Canada, and, f.

-- ii. who, at the date of death resided in, or if living, as of the date hereof, resided in: - (1) Alberta, for the purposes of the Alberta Court of Queen's Bench; - (2) British Columbia, for the purpose of the Supreme Court of British Columbia: - (3) Manitoba, for the purposes of the Manitoba Court of Queen's Bench; - (4) Northwest Territories, for the purposes of the Supreme Court of the Northwest Territories; - (5) Nunavut, for the purposes of the Nunavut Court of Justice; - (6) Ontario, Prince Edward Island, Newfoundland, Labrador, New Brunswick, Nova Scotia, and any place outside of Canada, for the purposes of the Ontario Superior Court of Justice; - (7) Quebec, for the purposes of the Quebec Superior Court; - (8) Saskatchewan, for the purposes of the Court of Queen's Bench for Saskatchewan; and
+- ii. who, at the date of death resided in, or if living, as of the date hereof, resided in: - (1) Alberta, for the purposes of the Alberta Court of Queen's Bench; - (2) British Columbia, for the purpose of the Supreme Court of British Columbia; - (3) Manitoba, for the purposes of the Manitoba Court of Queen's Bench; - (4) Northwest Territories, for the purposes of the Supreme Court of the Northwest Territories; - (5) Nunavut, for the purposes of the Nunavut Court of Justice; - (6) Ontario, Prince Edward Island, Newfoundland, Labrador, New Brunswick, Nova Scotia, and any place outside of Canada, for the purposes of the Ontario Superior Court of Justice; - (7) Quebec, for the purposes of the Quebec Superior Court; - (8) Saskatchewan, for the purposes of the Court of Queen's Bench for Saskatchewan; and